stefanofa/awesome/TOPICS.md

 ## flagsmith

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
-Self-host, or use our SaaS at https://app.flagsmith.com.
+Self-host or use our hosted version at https://app.flagsmith.com.

 ## multivariate-testing

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
-Self-host, or use our SaaS at https://app.flagsmith.com.
+Self-host or use our hosted version at https://app.flagsmith.com.

 ## remote-config

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
-Self-host, or use our SaaS at https://app.flagsmith.com.
+Self-host or use our hosted version at https://app.flagsmith.com.

 *   [growthbook/growthbook](https://github.com/growthbook/growthbook) - Open Source Feature Flagging and A/B Testing Platform

 ## remote-control

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
-Self-host, or use our SaaS at https://app.flagsmith.com.
+Self-host or use our hosted version at https://app.flagsmith.com.

 ## declarative